 August 05, 2020 | By Darrel Fullbright, Duncan Lyons

 Over the past 70 years, the workplace has evolved slowly but surely.
-In the past 5 months, that evolution has accelerated far more dramatically because of the health, social, and economic upheavals we're currently experiencing.
-When the dust settles, the office is going to look and feel like a different place than the one we left in March.Better than Home
+Recently, that evolution has accelerated far more dramatically because of the health, social, and economic upheavals we're currently experiencing.
+When the dust settles, the office is going to look and feel like a different place than the one we left in March 2020.Better than Home

 Today we recognize that office buildings are no longer just containers for people but rather an experience supercharger.
 Office performance should be less about maximizing workplace density and more about the quality of the space and the experience it delivers.